Esri/arcgis-webappbuilder-widgets-themes/dev-guide/Widget-dev.md

 ## Define the widget’s template (UI) ##

-ArcGIS WebApp Builder widgets have an HTML template.
+Web AppBuilder for ArcGIS widgets have an HTML template.
 This template defines the widget’s UI.

 Open the Widget.html file in a text editor.
 Replace it with this: